aanchal1308/Fraud-detection/README.md

 Random partitioning produces noticeably shorter paths for anomalies.
 Hence, when a forest of random trees collectively produce shorter path lengths for particular samples, they are highly likely to be anomalies.

 ### Run
-To run this python code on your machine, run 'jupyter notebook credit-card-fraud.ipynb' in terminal or command prompt.
+To run this python code on your machine, run `jupyter notebook credit-card-fraud.ipynb` in terminal or command prompt.
 This will open the project in Jupyter notebook